Go Back Email Link

 Cuisine: Western

-Keyword: carrot and chickpea soup, healthy carrot soup, roasted carrot soup, vegetarian soup recipe
+Keyword: carrot soup with chickpeas, creamy carrot soup without cream, roasted carrot soup, vegetarian carrot soup

 Servings: 4